 - The lights are truly huge.
 These wire frame structures (wrapped in lights) are two stories tall.
 The Santa who greets you when you arrive is gigantic.

 - There’s not a lot of time to dawdle and take them in.
 If you can, take a trip on a Tuesday when they offer a second drive through at no additional charge.

-- In addition to Santa and friends, there's also a section devoted to nursery rhyme characters, and another to the 12 Days of Christmas.
+- In addition to Santa and friends, there is also a section devoted to nursery rhyme characters, and another to the 12 Days of Christmas.
 Our favorite were the four calling birds.

-- This year, there’s also a holiday village almost at the end of the ride.
+- This year, there’s also a new holiday village almost at the end of the ride.
 It’s totally optional, and included with your ticket.
 There you can go to the bathroom (though fair warning, this is a concert venue and it is outdoors in the winter, so plan accordingly with plenty of hand sanitizer).
-You can also meet Santa and purchase cookies, and pose with some small light displays.
+There’s a small ice skating rink (with rentals available) and an ice luge, which is a man-made tubing hill that kids can ride for a fee (your entrance ticket will get you two rides… so don’t leave that in the car).
+You can also meet Santa and decorate cookies, and pose with some small light displays.
 Most everything in this village comes with an extra fee, including the food vendors, s’mores and Santa.
 So make sure to budget accordingly.
-This year there'll also be a petting zoo featuring pigs, goats and more (December 6, 11, 16, 18, 27 from 6-8 pm).

 - If you wait until the end, you can see they’ve covered their bases and put in lights for Hanukkah and Kwanzaa.

-- The show runs nightly from dusk, from November 16-December 30, until 10 pm (Mon.-Thurs.) and from dusk until 11 pm (Fri.-Sun.).
-Tickets are $20 dollars per car when purchased online in advance.
+- The show runs nightly from dusk until 10 PM (Mon-Thurs) and from dusk until 11 PM (Fri – Sun) and ends January 4th.
+Tickets are $20 dollars per car for weekdays and $25 on the weekends, less with our coupon.
 If you can, get a big group together and squeeze into one vehicle.
-For more specific information visit magicoflights.com/newjersey.
+For more specific information visit seetheholidaylights.com.